apache/spark/docs/configuration.md

   <td>(none)</td>
   <td>
     Add the environment variable specified by <code>EnvironmentVariableName</code> to the Executor process.
-The user can specify multiple of these and to set multiple environment variables.
+The user can specify multiple of these to set multiple environment variables.
   </td>
 </tr>
 <tr>